Skip to main content

 Administration of a Running Node

-The node command is used to control a running Kwil node via its authenticated RPC service.
+The admin command is used to control a running Kwil node via its authenticated RPC service.

 The subcommands share the following syntax: